-- To increase customer satisfaction using smart meter insights and behavioural insights.
+- To increase customer satisfaction using smart meter insights and behavioral insights.

-Alison Hipkin, Behavioural Change Campaign Coordinator at Yorkshire Water, said:
+Alison Hipkin, Behavioral Change Campaign Coordinator at Yorkshire Water, said:

 “Water saving is important all year round, as it protects the environment and ensures there’s enough to go around in periods of hot and dry weather.
 We’re really looking forward to seeing the results from this pilot and understanding more about how we can support our customers to reduce their water usage.”